Our research is editorially independent but we may earn a commission for purchases made through our links.

 Known for both its hot springs and skiing opportunities, Steamboat Springs is popular throughout the year.
 Perfect for nature lovers, this quiet mountain town is one of Colorado’s most attractive areas to explore.
-Drive down a riverside canyon to soak in the Strawberry Hot Springs, hike to the scenic Fish Creek Falls or take a mountain-bike ride through the surrounding parks and forests.
+Drive down a riverside canyon to soak in the Strawberry Hot Springs, hike to the scenic Fish Creek Falls or take a mountain bike ride through the surrounding parks and forests.
 The ski area’s, Steamboat Ski Resort and Howelsen Hill, are the area’s biggest draws, along with three state parks nearby, Stagecoach State Park, Pearl Lake State Park and Steamboat Lake State Park.
-Those who want to take in a bit of culture can visit sthe Steamboat Symphony Orchestra or the Steamboat Art Museum, while a gondola takes visitors to the top of Mount Werner for a panoramic mountain views of the area.
+Those who want to take in a bit of culture can visit the Steamboat Symphony Orchestra or the Steamboat Art Museum, while a gondola takes visitors to the top of Mount Werner for a panoramic mountain views of the area.

-An excellent weekend destination, Telluride is a beautiful town wedged in a picturesque glacial canyon.
+An excellent weekend destination, Telluride is a charming town wedged in a picturesque glacial canyon.
 Located at the base of the beautiful San Juan Mountains, this former mining area has become a mecca for an array of travelers.
 From artists to skiers, celebrities and hippies, travelers flock to the area to explore its restored Victorian main street and nearby attractions.
 A delightful shopping area, visitors can peruse the local history at the Telluride Historical Museum, browse artwork at the Telluride Arts District or indulge in its many outdoor adventures.
 Bear Creek Falls is a great hiking destination, while visitors can also find an array of family-friendly swimming and fishing spots throughout the area.

 Colorado’s second-largest city, Colorado Springs is nestled at the foot of the majestic Pikes Peak.
-Filled to the brim with scenic landscapes, escape your daily stresses for a weekend away exploring the Pikes Peak and Garden of the Gods.
+Filled to the brim with scenic landscapes and outdoor adventures, escape your daily stresses for a weekend away exploring the Pikes Peak and Garden of the Gods.
 Capture the perfect shot of the rocks framing the snow-capped splendors, or visit the area’s cultural attractions such as Pioneers Museum, American Numismatic Association Money Museum or the Cheyenne Mountain Zoo.
 The downtown area is full of impressive art galleries, in addition to a U.S. Olympic Training Center and the U.S. Air Force Academy.

 A gorgeous mountain town that is not as well-known as its counterparts, Salida offers a variety of historic attractions to fill up a weekend itinerary.
 Take the Monarch Scenic Tram to soak in stunning Rocky Mountain views, go for a dip in the Salida Hot Springs or explore the area’s local history and culture at the nearby Salida Museum.
 When the weather warms up, grab a kayak or tube and head to the Arkansas River, and active travelers can utilize one of the many scenic mountain bike trails to explore the region further.
 A certified Colorado Creative District, visitors can also browse the area’s abundance of impressive art studios and galleries.